Business Economics (Business)

 SCMA 459 Global Information Systems

 If planned carefully, the IBCR course may count in two places.
 It is not an extra 3 hours of credit, but rather, is 3 hours embedded within other requirements.
-If selected carefully, it can also count for 3 hours of credit in the major (i.e., MRKT 453 International Marketing counts for a MRKT elective in the MRKT major and also counts for the IBCR; FINA 450 International Financial Management counts for a FINA elective in the FINA major (general option) and also fulfills the IBCR).
+If selected carefully, it may also count for 3 hours of credit in the major (i.e., MRKT 453 International Marketing counts for a MRKT elective in the MRKT major and also counts for the IBCR; FINA 450 International Financial Management counts for a FINA elective in the FINA major (general option) and fulfills the IBCR as well).
 On the other hand, if coursework for the major is already determined by personal choices or requirements, the IBCR may count in electives, and more specifically, for one of the ‘business’ electives needed for most majors.
 If not planned carefully this requirement may mean that the student will need to take an additional 3 hours of credit.

 300/400 Upper-level Requirement

 As part of the degree requirements, all students must complete a certain number of 300/400-level courses.
 Most of these courses will be completed in the Business Core but some majors will require additional hours from outside of the Business Core.
-With a “standard” 21-hour major, 12 additional hours will be required.
+With a “standard” 21-hour major (BCA-M), 12 additional hours will be required.
 Normally, if a major is larger than 21 hours, the number of additional upper-level courses is reduced.
 This requirement can be met by business or non-business coursework.

 Business coursework from the Business Core Intermediate (BCI), Business Core Advanced-Major (FIRST Major) or Business Core Advanced-Capstone may NOT be used to fulfill this requirement with exceptions noted below: